prashant6788/crm-automation-frameworks/README.md

 ### 5. Automate Stable Rules

 Use automation for repeatable decisions and actions.
-Keep judgment, negotiation and exceptions with people.
+Keep judgment, negotiation, approvals and exceptions with people.

 ### 6. Preserve Attribution